Forward-UIUC-2022S/naifu-zheng-relations-between-keywords/README.md

 # Meaningful-Relations-Between-Keywords

 ## Overall Design
-This module will receive an input of 2 keywords, and attempt to parse corpus: https://arxiv.org/ along with google search results
+This module will receive an input of 2 keywords, and attempt to parse corpus(searching "abstract" element, but can be easily changed): https://arxiv.org/ along with google search results